 While an expert will find the most complicated issues during snagging, there are some snags that are incredibly common.
-With a snagging app like PlanRadar, any team member visiting the site can take action when they spot something wrong.
+With a snag app like PlanRadar, any team member visiting the site can take action when they spot something wrong.
 That means that snagging management isn’t just the site manager’s responsibility – everyone shares it.

-They also don’t need in-depth training to log snags.
-Users can build a ticket that contains all the elements needed to thoroughly log a snag, from the date and time discovered to photo and video evidence.
+Regular users also don’t need in-depth training to log snags.
+Instead, they can add a ticket that contains all the elements needed to thoroughly log a snag, from the date and time discovered to photo and video evidence.
 At the end of every week (or at the project’s end) you can run a complete snagging list of everything added to the system.
 And with an app to standardise data collection, you can be certain your snagging list contains everything that it needs to.

 How digital is your company?